Limit-Theory-Redux/ltheory/ai/batch_rendering_port.md

 - `BindShaderByResource { id: entity.shader_id, shader_key: None }` on shader
   change (mirrors `Shader::start`, `shader.rs:509`, which also passes `None` —
   match its contract, don't invent a different one).
-- A `SetUniformMat4ByWellKnownName { name: WellKnownUniformName, value }`
+- A `SetUniformMat4ByGenericName { name: GenericUniformName, value }`
   command for `mWorld`/`mWorldIT` — **not** the `Arc<str>`-keyed
   `SetUniformMat4ByName` and **not** a thread-local cache (see revision below).
 - `DrawMeshByResource { id: entity.mesh_id, index_count, primitive: Triangles }`.